ishaan26/config_files/README.md

-# Ubuntu/Pop!Os, Mac, Termux and WSL Configuration files
+# Ubuntu, Mac, Termux and WSL Configuration files

 These are all my config files from different systems I use and also some patched nerdfonts.
-I try to keep this repo updated and add more stuff regularly.

 ## Table of Contents